janulicny/sdcnd-behavioral-cloning/README.md

 * In the start, I had pretty good results on both training and validation sets, but the performance in the simulator was quite bad.
 I tried adding more samples and training for more epochs, but the behavior in the simulator got even worse!
 After checking the code I found the root cause - my model used opecv function ```imread``` to read the image files for training and validation, but this function returns images in BGR format.
 On the other hand, the Udacity simulator returns images in RGB.
 After fixing this issue, the performace drastically improved.
 * I had to rewrite the ```drive.py```, because the original version was raising GPU memory allocation and CuDNN errors.
+* The desired speed in ```drive.py``` affects the ability of the car to stay on the road.
+Set to 10 the vehicle drives reliably on the first track, but at higher speeds (20-30) it can get into trouble.

+**Future improvements**

+* Try more agressive cropping.
+* Try the limit for downscaling.
+* Add more data augmentation - translation, rotation, brightness shift, etc.
+* Would dropout layers improve the performace on the second track?
+* Record more data to make the model drive more confidently on the second test track.